geogsci/geogsci.github.com/_posts/2014-07-02-using-pyqgis-in-mac-os-x.md

     export PATH=$PATH:/Library/Frameworks/GDAL.framework/Programs/
     {% endhighlight%}

 Add this line to load external opengeo libraries, so you can save out your layers in various formats.
-Just swap out `Ireland` for whatever your Mac username is.
+Just swap out `username` for whatever your Mac username is.

     {% highlight bash %}
-    export PYTHONPATH=$PYTHONPATH:/Users/Ireland/.qgis2/python/plugins/opengeo/ext-libs/
+    export PYTHONPATH=$PYTHONPATH:/Users/username/.qgis2/python/plugins/opengeo/ext-libs/
     {% endhighlight%}

 Save this and type the following into the terminal.